dfczyjd/MeasureChange/README.md

   * file_reader.py: script to read files from devices (requires config.py and data from database specified in it)
 * mwe: minimal working example of the probing script
   * See mwe/README.md for more information
+* analysis: scripts used in the analysis process
+  * See analysis/README.md for more information